Frequently asked questions

 Prior to every flight we conduct a detailed site survey and risk assessment and develop a flight plan that complies with all restrictions and permissions.

 If there is any concern about the safety of a flight we will discuss it with you to try and come up with a suitable solution, however we retain the right to postpone the flight until the issues are resolved.
 Common safety risks include public (or animal) ingress into flight operation areas.

 Our drones have a number of inbuilt safety systems, including a ‘return to home’ function which automatically returns the drone to its point of take-off even if there is signal interference, failure of the pilot’s control system or in an emergency.
 The drone will also land itself safely if the battery charges goes below a certain level.

 Are you insured?

 Yes, Levitate has comprehensive insurance through a specialist commercial drone operator insurance provider.
-Please see here for our insurance certificate.

 Do privacy regulations apply?

 Privacy and Civil Aviation Authority regulations apply to commercial drone operators taking photos and videos.
 We are not permitted to operate within 50m of people, vehicles or buildings out of the pilot’s control, though we can take off and land within 30m.

 Drones are allowed to fly over people, vehicles and buildings at a height of at least 50m, however.
 Drones are also not permitted to fly within 150m of open-air gatherings of a 1,000 people or more.